vaggelis2018/laravel-viva-payments/readme.md

 This package provides an interface for the [Viva Payments](https://www.vivapayments.com/) API.
 It handles the **Redirect Checkout**, **Native Checkout**, and **Mobile Checkout** payment methods, as well as **Webhooks**.

-Check out official repository for more information: https://github.com/VivaPayments/API
+Check out the official repository for more information: https://github.com/VivaPayments/API

 Also the Wiki has detailed instructions on the APIs: https://github.com/VivaPayments/API/wiki